MicrosoftDocs/office-developer-client-docs/docs/infopath/external-automation/about-the-infopath-xml-interop-assembly.md

 The **.NET Programmability Support** option in the InfoPath setup program installs three interop assemblies.
 Interop assemblies are .NET assemblies that act as a bridge between managed and unmanaged code, mapping COM object members to equivalent .NET managed members.
 One of those assemblies, Microsoft.Office.Interop.InfoPath.Xml.dll, provides the members of the [Microsoft.Office.Interop.InfoPath.Xml](https://msdn.microsoft.com/en-us/library/microsoft.office.interop.infopath.xml) namespace, which is used to work with members exposed by the COM server for Microsoft XML Core Services (MSXML) from external applications that automate InfoPath using managed code.

 > [!NOTE]
-> The references to the Microosoft.Office.Interop.InfoPath.dll and Microsoft.Office.Interop.InfoPath.Xml.dll interop assemblies that are required for InfoPath external automation projects must be established manually.
+> The references to the Microsoft.Office.Interop.InfoPath.dll and Microsoft.Office.Interop.InfoPath.Xml.dll interop assemblies that are required for InfoPath external automation projects must be established manually.
 For more information on external automation, see [External Automation Scenarios and Examples](external-automation-scenarios-and-examples.md).

 ## See also